Jordan property for automorphism groups of compact spaces in Fujiki's class $C$

 1pc {\bf Acknowledgement.}

 The first author would like to thank Doctor Xueyuan Wan for answering several questions on currents.
 The third author would like to thank Professor Mihai P\u{a}un for the helpful discussions on Question \ref{Q1}.
+The authors would like to thank the referee for valuable suggestions to improve the paper.
 The first author is supported by a Research Fellowship of KIAS (MG075501).
 The second author is supported by the national projects PRIN 2015EYPTSB-PE1 ``Geometria delle variet\`a algebriche'' and 2017SSNZAW 005-PE1 ``Moduli Theory and Birational Classification'', by the research group GNSAGA of INDAM and by FRA 2018 of the University of Trieste.
 The third author is supported by an ARF of NUS.